OpenPecha/archived/README.md

 ## Conventions for Programs (products)

+*   Programs can start after the following are prepared:
+    *   Market environment canvas
+    *   Avatar profile & empathy map
+    *   Value proposition canvas
+    *   Business model canvas
+    *   MVP canvas
-*   Program names on Github are CAPITALIZED
+*   Program name on Github is CAPITALIZED
-*   Kanban are structured as roadmaps
+*   Kanban is structured as a roadmap
-*   Cards represents specific projects
+*   Each card represents one project
 *   Cards contain a user story
 *   Cards are never linked to a specific repo

 ## Conventions for Projects (work orders)

-*   Project names on Github are small-case
+*   Project name on Github is small-caps
+*   Kanban are set as **Automated Kanban**
+*   Cards are decided by the
 *   Cards contain a user story
 *   Cards are linked to various repos